 - low-fat fortified milk

 Going outside can also help, as the body produces vitamin D through direct contact with the sun.
-It's still important to wear sunscreen to help protect your skin.
+It's still important to wear

 If you choose to supplement with vitamin D, be careful.
 Vitamin D is fat-soluble and can build up in fat tissue at dangerous levels if you get too much.
 Ingesting too much can lead to too much calcium in the blood, leading to fatigue or kidney problems.
 If you do take a supplement, be sure to take it with a meal that has fat so it will be absorbed.